fabian-kutschera/fabian-kutschera.github.io/_posts/2024-11-15-crescent-tsunami-workshop.md

   - cascadia
 ---

-I just returned from an exciting and very informative tsunami topical workshop "[**From hazard to risk: The science of planning for future tsunamis**](https://cascadiaquakes.org/2024/07/10/11-7-8-2024-tsunami-topical-workshop/)" as part of 'CRESCENT ([Cascadia Region Earthquake Science Center](https://cascadiaquakes.org/))' in collaboration with the NSF-funded Cascadia Coastlines and Peoples Hazards Research Hub ([Cascadia Copes Hub](https://cascadiacopeshub.org/)). **46 attendees** came together at the University of Oregon, Eugene, and reviewed state-of-the-art of tsunami risk assessments, scientific gaps, and technical advancements to be implemented in the future.
+I just returned from an exciting and very informative tsunami topical workshop "[**From hazard to risk: The science of planning for future tsunamis**](https://cascadiaquakes.org/2024/07/10/11-7-8-2024-tsunami-topical-workshop/)" as part of "CRESCENT ([Cascadia Region Earthquake Science Center](https://cascadiaquakes.org/))" in collaboration with the NSF-funded Cascadia Coastlines and Peoples Hazards Research Hub ([Cascadia Copes Hub](https://cascadiacopeshub.org/)). **46 attendees** came together at the University of Oregon, Eugene, and reviewed state-of-the-art of tsunami risk assessments, scientific gaps, and technical advancements to be implemented in the future.

 The cross-disciplinary workshop focused on, but was not limited to, the Cascadia subduction zone and addressed four core themes: